4ntm4n/ms-one/README.md

 > #### **Codecademy** - _Intermediate CSS track_
 >
-> On Codecademy.com I took a course in intermediate CSS after finnishing the course material on Code Institute.
+> On Codecademy.com I took a course in intermediate CSS after finishing the course material on Code Institute.
 Here I learned about flexbox in CSS and also CSS inbuilt grid functionality that I used to create rows for each section of this website.
 >
 > > Here is a link to the track on codecademy:
 > > https://www.codecademy.com/learn/learn-intermediate-css